zelinzzl/Monocle/README.md

 # Monocle

+## NOTE: MAIN BRANCH IS BROKE, PLEASE REFER TO DEVELOPMENT BRANCH TO LOOK AT CODE
 ## 📢 Introduction

 **Monocle** is a full-stack Travel Risk Monitoring application.
 The application helps users monitor travel destinations and assess risk levels for safer travel planning.